SudhaLV/SudhaLV/README.md

 My name is Sudha and I am a tech enthusiast.
 I have a particular interest in Cloud systems and am an AWS Certified Cloud Practitioner.
-I enjoy learning new technologies (software and hardware) and am currently deep-diving into AWS (Amazon Web Services) and Python.
+I enjoy learning new technologies and am currently deep-diving into AWS (Amazon Web Services) and Python.

 🔭 I’m working on: uploading my projects onto Github